NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Methods

+\paragraph{Neighborhood guidance} We propose a sampling strategy that mimics molecular growth during the autoregressive build-up phase.
+Given a molecular graph $G$ in the training set, we sample a node-induced, connected subgraph $G[V_S]$ of $G$.
+We call $V_S$ the \textit{source set}. $G[V_S]$ simulates a molecular fragment with atom types $\mathbf{a}[V_S] = a_{1:n}$ and positions $\mathbf{X}[V_S] = \mathbf{x}_{1:n}$ in the autoregressive build-up at step $n = |V_S|$.
+The \textit{target set} $V_T$ is the set of valid token continuations at step $n+1$.
+It is the set of boundary nodes $\partial V_S$, given $V_S$, and induces atom types $\mathbf{a}[V_T]$ and positions $\mathbf{X}[V_T]$ for model supervision.
 The sampling of connected subgraphs is performed dynamically during training.
 First, we compute the eccentricity $\epsilon(v)$ (the maximum shortest-path distance from $v$ to all other nodes in $G$) for each node $v \in V$.
 During runtime, a random seed node $v_0$ is selected from each molecular graph in the batch.
 Starting from this seed node, we perform $m$ rounds of 1-hop neighborhood aggregation, where $m$ is a random integer between $1$ and $\epsilon(v_0)$.
 To avoid biasing the sampling process toward globular subgraphs, we introduce stochasticity by randomly dropping a subset of the boundary nodes in each aggregation round, controlled by a dropout factor $\gamma$.
 To counteract the resulting bias toward smaller subgraphs, we introduce a scaling parameter $\beta$, which adjusts the number of aggregation rounds per graph.
 By balancing these two parameters, our sampling strategy generates connected subgraphs of varying sizes and shapes, from a single node to the full molecular graph, thereby simulating molecular growth in an autoregressive manner.